Chart of accounts

 The objective of a chart of accounts is to provide a standardised and organised system for recording financial transactions.
 It is essentially a list of all the accounts that a company uses to record its activities.
-Until recently, this related solely to the financial transactions that have occurred.
+Until recently, this related solely to financial transactions.
 Nowadays it also includes the recording of environmental and social activities.

 Depending on the user’s information needs, reporting is done at the specific aggregation level.
 A facility manager may wish to review each office location.
 An investor may only be interested in the main categories of property, plant and equipment.